Coke, Pepsi make changes to avoid cancer warning

-Coca-Cola Co and PepsiCo Inc are making changes to the production of an ingredient in their namesake colas to avoid the need to label the packages with a cancer warning.
+Coca-Cola Co (KO.N) and PepsiCo Inc (PEP.N) are making changes to the production of an ingredient in their namesake colas to avoid the need to label the packages with a cancer warning.

 The change will not be noticeable to consumers, according to statements from both companies.